AGSCourse/AGSC_2025/module_5/gwas_practical_day5_pm.md

 missing SNPs per individuals is plotted on the y axis.
 This can be carried out using standard software such as Excel or R.

 **Important**

-: First install the plotting tool `geneplotter` in `R`.
+First install the plotting tool `geneplotter` in `R`.

-: At the shell, type:
+At the shell, type:
 ```
 R
 ```

-At the `R console`, type:
+At the R console, type:
 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))
 install.packages("BiocManager")